iliyan-trifonov/native-blog/README.md

 ## TODO

  1. Finish with the front(guest) part.
-Improve the router to support dynamic urls.
- 2. Use the static data store with the API module.
-Link posts with categories, authors, etc. logically.
+ 2. Link posts with categories, authors, etc. logically.
  3. Create the admin part.
  4. Remove Babel and ES6 module loader and leave only the native code when the browsers fully support ES6.
  5. Use SASS to keep the CSS code dry.